 While some students are able to provide the required documentation, others find it is easier to undergo a blood test, which may show that they are immune.
 If they are not immune, then they must receive all of the required vaccinations.

-Students who wish to seek a religious exemption to any of the immunization requirements must submit a written statement to the Registrar’s Office.
+Students who wish to seek a religious exemption to any of the immunization requirements must submit a Immunization Exemption Request Form to the Registrar’s Office.

 Students enrolled in classes who are not in compliance will be notified that they will be removed from classes if they fail to fully comply with this requirement.
 Students removed from courses may be subject to academic penalties.
 No financial refunds will be issued if a student is removed from classes for failure to comply with the immunization requirement.
 For additional information or questions, contact the Registrar.